San Francisco Belt Railroad: Special trains

 Over the years, the belt railroad's tracks hosted several noteworthy locomotives and trains.

 In 1948, the first Freedom Train made an appearance on the State Belt Railroad.

 The California Zephyr was positioned near the Ferry Building for its inaugural ceremony in 1949.

 In 1951, the Maritime Museum brought an early 4-4-0 steam locomotive and its consist to the SFBR, as part of the museum’s grand opening.

 The first civilian passenger excursion train operated over the road on July 21, 1956.

 In 1972, the Flying Scotsman concluded its American tour by shuttling back and forth on a stretch of track adjacent to the Embarcadero and near Fisherman's Wharf.
 Its owner, Alan Pegler, ran out of funds and the Flying Scotsman spent most of 1972 stored at an army base in Stockton, California.

-In November of 1975, the American Freedom Train, pulled by former Southern Pacific locomotive No. 4449, visited San Francisco.
+In November 1975, the American Freedom Train, pulled by former Southern Pacific locomotive No. 4449, visited San Francisco.
 For public viewing, the train's cars were switched to the Presidio by the Belt line.
 No. 4449 itself remained on display at Aquatic Park near the foot of Hyde Street.

-In March of 1977, Canadian Pacific Royal Hudson No. 2860 visited the State Belt while heading to Los Angeles.
+In March 1977, Canadian Pacific Royal Hudson No. 2860 visited the State Belt while heading to Los Angeles.

 In 1987, the tracks along the Embarcadero just south of Sansome Street hosted Railfair ’87.
 Diesel and steam locomotives, including V&T's J.W.
 Bowker (a 2-4-0 locomotive), were on display.